ViaVersion/ViaFabricPlus/docs/MAINTAINING.md

         - `net.minecraft.stats`
         - `net.minecraft.tags`

-10. Check the ViaVersion/upstream protocol implementation for issues and report them if necessary or if these issues can't be fixed, without tons of work, implement a workaround in ViaFabricPlus.
+11. Check the ViaVersion/upstream protocol implementation for issues and report them if necessary or if these issues can't be fixed, without tons of work, implement a workaround in ViaFabricPlus.
-11. Run the game and check all GUIs and other visuals for issues.
+12. Run the game and check all GUIs and other visuals for issues.
-12. Clean your code and make sure it is readable and understandable, clientside fixes are sorted by their protocol versions, having newer fixes at the top of the file.
+13. Clean your code and make sure it is readable and understandable, clientside fixes are sorted by their protocol versions, having newer fixes at the top of the file.
+    Set `updating_minecraft` to `false`.

 -------------

-13. Create a pull request and wait for it to be reviewed and merged.
+14. Create a pull request and wait for it to be reviewed and merged.
-14. You're done, congrats!
+15. You're done, congrats!

 ## Git branches